azat-co/aws-intermediate/02-modules.md

 1. Configure cluster
 1. Launch

-^Task is a blueprint for an application (what images, how many etc.); service runs and maintains (auto-recovery) tasks in a cluster; cluster is EC2 container insances (instances with container agent)
+^Task is a blueprint for an application (what images, how many etc.); service runs and maintains (auto-recovery) tasks in a cluster; cluster is EC2 container instances (instances with container agent)

 ---